BOARD OF DIRECTORS

 Faculty Supervisor

-Kristina Hulen is a Family Medicine-trained physician and is currently pursuing a fellowship in Palliative Care.
+Kristina is an Associate Medical Director of Bloom Hospice, Colorado.
+She is dual certified in Family Medicine and Hospice and Palliative Care.
 She grew up in Colorado and attended the University of Colorado Anschutz to complete her Doctor of Medicine.
 An avid outdoor enthusiast, Kristina enjoys skiing, biking, climbing, and camping throughout Colorado.
 She is dedicated to health and access to physical recreation, and her prior experience includes research in neurodevelopment and volunteering for several adaptive sports companies in Boulder, CO.
 Kristina is particularly passionate about promoting helmet safety awareness and education, aiming to ensure that younger generations can safely enjoy and explore the outdoors.

 Director of Communications